Peadar O'Donnell: Personal life

 In 1985 Peadar O'Donnell wrote his last piece for publication, "Not Yet Emmet", an account of the Treaty split of 1922.
 In 1986, at the age of 93, Peadar O'Donnell died.
 He left instructions that there were to be "no priests, no politicians and no pomp" at his funeral, and those wishes were granted.
 Following cremation at Glasnevin Cemetery, his ashes were placed in his wife Lile's family plot in Kilconduff cemetery outside Swinford, County Mayo.

+The Irish folk-rock band Moving Hearts recorded Tribute to Peadar O'Donnell, written by Dónal Lunny, on their 1985 album The Storm.